BIRDS

 also made by Ferebee.
 I use the real skull on

-after it is thoroughly cleaned and all remaining meat
+game birds after it is thoroughly cleaned and all

-head with epoxy glue.
-The wings and legs are
+attached to the head with epoxy glue.
+The wings

-is super glued into place.
-Once positioned, much
+bill (on waterfowl) is super glued into place.

-time and attention is given to the grooming and
+Once positioned, much time and attention is given to

 back to the top